Objectives and competences

 Lexicon iconographicum mythologiae classicae, 1-7, Zürich-München 1981-1994.

-Podrobnejša navodila za študijsko literaturo dobijo študentje od predavatelja.
+Podrobnejša navodila za študijsko literaturo dobijo študentje od predavatelja. / Detailed instructions regarding study literature will be given by the lecturer.

 Prerequisits